datacarpentry/shell-economics/_episodes/01-introduction.md

 There are many reasons to learn about the shell:

-* Many bioinformatics tools can only be used through a command line interface, or have extra capabilities in the command line version that are not available in the GUI.
-This is true, for example, of BLAST, which offers many advanced functions only accessible to users who know how to use a shell.
 * The shell makes your work less boring.
-In bioinformatics you often need to do the same set of tasks with a large number of files.
+In economics you often need to do the same set of tasks with a large number of files.
 Learning the shell will allow you to automate those repetitive tasks and leave you free to do more exciting things.
 * The shell makes your work less error-prone.
 When humans do the same thing a hundred different times